Ho Ho Ho-ly Hell: It's Family Time

 1) People who tell you that you "should just be thankful you have a family," usually haven't been told by their grandmother every year for 20 that they'd have such a pretty face if it weren't for those ten extra pounds nor listened to their father go on for 45 minutes about how he, too, would shoot a hoodie-cloaked teen running from a store because this is America, goddamit!
 That (infuriatingly) said, I think we all know that a warm home and a full meal are blessings that our texting-calloused, iPhone 6S-gripping hands aren't even big enough to carry.
 One can hold both of these realities, though, and I think one should: you are lucky to have food and family, and sometimes you'd rather go to the dentist than spend an evening with those people.

 Before I close and return to my own communication calisthenics, I want to reach out to those of you for whom this post is wholly moot.
 Perhaps you would take any amount of brood rudeness (or "clantics," as I like to call them in my ongoing effort to put the fun is dysfunction) over being alone at the holidays.
 That loneliness is one many of us will never know, and it deserves more focused care than can be folded into this post.
-So, for now, please accept my IOU as well as the assurance that I, like so many other social justice-informed healers and helpers, are working every day to make accessible to you the support and comfort that right now may feel forever elusive.
+So, for now, please accept my IOU as well as the assurance that, with some help, you can access the support and comfort that right now may feel forever elusive.
 And, on that note, I remind the rest of us that sometimes the easiest way to endure your parent's criticism or your partner's eggnog habit is to take a look inside that privilege backpack with which you feel so saddled and count your blessings.
 If that doesn't help, spend half the holiday with creepy cousin Clyde and his catalog of taxidermied critters and the other half making dinner for a few people without the resources or company to do so themselves.
 You might find next year's round of "Who Can Make the Most Thinly Veiled Racist Remark?" infinitely less triggering.
 In any case, I'll be chanting Astrid's words right along with you.

 Have your own holiday horrors to honor?
 A question about how to handle a particularly obnoxious relative?
 Please write up a storm in the comments!
 I'll answer every one -- I can't guarantee I'll help, but I can guarantee I will hear you.
 Likewise, if you're a reader who hasn't commented but have words of wisdom for one who has, please share.
 We weren't meant to do this thing -- this life thing, I mean -- alone.
 Let's try to do it together.